Chronic toxic hepatitis symptoms and treatment. Complications of toxic hepatitis

 • Silimar.

-These drugs stimulate the synthesis of endogenous phospholipids, have anti-inflammatory and choleretic effects.
-With hepatitis, a long course of treatment with these drugs is required - up to 6-7 months.
+These drugs stimulate the synthesis of endogenous phospholipids and have anti-inflammatory and choleretic effects.
+Hepatitis requires a long course of treatment with these drugs - up to 6-7 months.

 Features of dietary nutrition

-Treatment of toxic hepatitis is impossible without medical nutrition.
-It will launch regenerative processes provides the body with nutrients.
+Treatment of toxic hepatitis is impossible without therapeutic nutrition.
+It will launch regenerative processes, will provide the body with nutrients.

-Dietary nutrition for hepatitis involves eating 6 times a day, eat in small portions.
-All food should be at a moderate temperature.
+Dietary nutrition for hepatitis involves eating food 6 times a day, eating in small portions.
+All food should be at moderate temperature.

-The diet for toxic hepatitis involves the exclusion from the patient's diet of such products:
+A diet for toxic hepatitis involves excluding the following foods from the patient’s diet:

 • pastries and black bread;